mc-hamster/yado/README.md

 1. Open hardware available in ./hardware
  1. PCB available for purchase at OSHPark: TBD
  2. Full BOM available with distributor list: TBD (See BOM in ./hardware for part list)
+ 3. Utilizes nodemcu dev board (It's minimal and just $10 on ebay)
+ 4. Supports both v0.9 and v1.0 nodemcu footprints.
-1. Open hardware available in ./src.
+1. Open source code available in ./src.
 2. Completed Features:
  1. Digest based authentication (No clear text passwords) ...
 Done
  2. Support for DHCP / Static addresses ...
 Done